armbian/documentation/docs/Process_CI.md

 [![Build train](https://github.com/armbian/build/actions/workflows/build-train.yml/badge.svg)](https://github.com/armbian/build/actions/workflows/build-train.yml)

-Generates kernels at code push if their code, patches or config was changed in any way.
-It is also triggered via cron in the middle of CET night.
+Generates kernels at code push if the code, patches or config were changed in any way.
+It is also triggered via cron in the middle of Central European Time (CET) night.

 ![Build](images/build-train.png)

-Build train is executed only if there are changed kernels.
+The build train is executed only if there are changed kernels.
 When this happens, it also generates armbian-firmware, desktop and u-boot packages.
-If build succeeds it pushes packages to the package repository and increments trunk build version.
+If the build succeeds it pushes packages to the package repository and increments trunk build version.

 - generates all changed kernels,
 - generate all boot loaders for all supported hardware,